-WASHINGTON (AP) — President-elect Donald Trump has announced that he will nominate attorney David Friedman as U.S. ambassador to Israel, selecting an envoy who supports Israeli settlements and other changes to U.S. policies in the region.
+WASHINGTON (AP) — President-elect Donald Trump announced Thursday that he will nominate attorney David Friedman as U.S. ambassador to Israel, selecting an envoy who supports Israeli settlements and other changes to U.S. policies in the region.
 Friedman said he looked forward to carrying out his duties from "the U.S. embassy in Israel's eternal capital, Jerusalem," even though the embassy is in Tel Aviv.

 The president-elect said Friedman would "maintain the special relationship" between the U.S. and Israel.

 But the announcement sparked anger from liberal Jewish groups.
 Jeremy Ben-Ami, the president of J Street, called nominating Friedman "reckless," citing his support for settlements and his questioning of a two-state solution with the Palestinians.

 The statement doesn't detail how Friedman could work in Jerusalem.
 However, Trump advisers have insisted in recent days that the president-elect will follow through on his call for moving the embassy.

 "He has made that promise," Trump adviser Kellyanne Conway told reporters Thursday.
 "I can guarantee you, just generally, he's a man who is going to accomplish many things very quickly."

 One option Trump allies have discussed would involve Friedman, if confirmed by the Senate, working out of an existing U.S. consulate in Jerusalem.
 According to a person who has discussed the plan with Trump advisers, the administration would essentially deem the facility the American embassy by virtue of the ambassador working there.

 It's unclear how far those discussions have gotten or whether Trump himself has been briefed on the proposal.
 Trump's transition team did not respond to questions about the matter.

 Both Bill Clinton and George W. Bush promised to move the U.S. embassy to Jerusalem, but backed away from the idea once in office.